Viscera (wrestler): World's Largest Love Machine (2004–2007)

-His first major storyline started in April 2005, when he aligned with Trish Stratus as part of her feud with Lita and Lita's husband, Kane.
+Viscera's first major storyline started in April 2005, when he aligned with Trish Stratus as part of her feud with Lita and Lita's husband, Kane.
 In one segment, Viscera attempted to seduce Stratus at a restaurant, only to be rebuffed by Stratus, who implied he should stop Kane first.
-After losing to Kane at Backlash on May 1, he injured Stratus with his Big Splash finishing move, angry about her constant belittling of him, turning face for the first time since 1995.
+After losing to Kane at Backlash on May 1, Viscera injured Stratus with his Big Splash finishing move, angry about her constant belittling of him, turning face for the first time since 1995.
 Viscera became smitten with Raw ring announcer Lilian Garcia and tried different tactics to seduce her every week.
 These segments gave Viscera the gimmick of "The World's Largest Love Machine", wrestling in pajamas and making overtly sexual gestures in the ring.
 At Vengeance on June 26, Garcia finally reciprocated, proposing to Viscera in the center of the ring, only to be turned down and left crying in the ring, when The Godfather arrived with many of his "Ho's" to show Viscera what he would be leaving behind if he got married.